gabar92/elte_advanced_deep_learning/assignments/02_multi-head_self-attention/README.md

 a core component of Transformer models, which have revolutionized the field of natural language processing.
 Your task is to develop a modular Python code that breaks down the Multi-Head Self-Attention mechanism into distinct, reusable functions.
-This implementation will help you understand the underlying operations of attention mechanisms in deep learning architectures.
+This implementation will help you understand the underlying operations of the attention mechanism.

 ## Implementation details: